 The signals are generated by the V23 Institutional Edge Engine — a custom-built algorithmic model running in TradingView Pine Script.

 This is not a chatbot, not a language model, and not a simple indicator.
-It is a multi-factor scoring engine that evaluates eight criteria on every price bar: EMA stack structure, volume regime, RSI momentum, squeeze state, explosive move detection, higher-timeframe alignment, VWAP position, and ADX trend strength.
+It is a multi-factor scoring engine that evaluates multiple criteria on every price bar: EMA stack structure, and more.
 Each factor is scored in real time.
 When the combined score clears a threshold — B+ or higher — a signal fires and is routed automatically to the appropriate Telegram channels.

 No human manually issues the entry signals.
 The model runs continuously on each chart, on each timeframe, for each asset.
 The ZHC (Zero Human Company) framework describes exactly that — the signal pipeline from chart analysis to Telegram delivery operates without manual intervention.